 We stop in the parking lot of a storage center.
 Phil and Leah, another taxidermist, gesture towards the biggest unit, one big enough to fit five people comfortably.
 They open the lids of our containers.
 In the biggest one, a deconstructed orangutan skeleton is nestled among jars.
 “I think it had a human name,” Leah remarks.
 “Bertha, or something old fashioned like that.”
 The other box contains a half-decomposed lynx corpse.
 I remember seeing it being gutted earlier in the week.
 The taxidermist had appeared like a wild hunter of the West, carving out the meat with a knife while chiding the “kitty,” in a raspy voice.

 The inside of the unit is stacked high with jars.
 Leah immediately opens a big storage bin that occupies one fourth of the floor.
 She sifts through boxes of half-decomposed skeletons.
 Stringy, dry meat hang halfheartedly from unidentifiable bones.
 A spider scurries over her finger.

-Leah nods.
-She and Phil browse through the shelves, occasionally asking me to hand them jars, or giving me jars of skeletons to put away.
+Leah and Phil browse through the shelves, occasionally asking me to hand them jars, or giving me jars of skeletons to put away.
 There are not many: most of the beetle colony dies off in winter.The outside breeze shifts around layers of insect exoskeletons.
 I make sure to stand upwind.
 Five more spiders scurry out from between the shelves.